salmansamson/honeychrome/README.md

 We have many ideas for Honeychrome and welcome new ones.
 We also welcome anyone wishing to contribute to and improve the software!

-We will shortly release documentation for programmers wishing to build on Honeychrome in new open source cytometry projects.
+We will shortly release fuller instructions and documentation for programmers wishing to build on Honeychrome in new open source cytometry projects.
 In the meantime, please contact us if you require assistance.

 Honeychrome builds on several great open source Python packages: